Toddlers don't seem to have an off switch. Often, when they're tired, they just reverberate faster like an overwound toy until they crash.

-The good news is that falling asleep is a habit, and all kids can learn it.
-While some kids have a harder time falling asleep than others, all children can learn to fall asleep without a parent's presence, then sleep through the night.
+The good news is that falling asleep is a habit and all kids can learn it.
+While some have a harder time falling asleep than others, all children can learn to fall asleep without a parent's presence and sleep through the night.

 1. Start the wind down process early in the evening